No Products in the Cart

 Image: PhytoMAX-2 1000 (click photo to learn more)

 Wattage is also important because it will determine how much heat the fixture will emit.
 Taking the PhytoMAX-2 1000 as an example, the fixture draws 1050 watts, which is a similar power draw as a 1000 watt HPS (HPS fixtures draw between 1040-1060 watts due to the ballast).
 Therefore, the light fixtures will have a similar heat load.
 At 3.41 BTUs/watt, the PhytoMAX-2 1000 will exude 3,580.5 BTUs of heat into the grow environment.

 The upside to this large heat load is that Black Dog recommends keeping the grow room temperatures at 9-10° degrees warmer than an HPS grow room since LEDs lack the forward heat that HPS bulbs beam toward the plants.
 The extra boost in temperature helps moderate and regulate plant physiological processes.
-Cannabis grows best at about 85°F, assuming an adequate amount of light and CO2.
+Indoor plants requiring a lot of light (you know what plant I am talking about!) grows best at about 85°F, assuming an adequate amount of light and CO2.

 In this case, you might be thinking: what is the point of LEDs if you are not saving money on electricity?
 Well, the PhytoMAX-2 1000 has a maximum flowering footprint of 6.5’ x 6.5’, compared to a 1000 watt HPS which has about a 4’ x 4’ flowering footprint.
 The PhytoMAX-2 1000 can sufficiently cover 26.25 sq ft more space than a standard 1000 watt HPS grow light.

 Spectrum is one of the most important considerations when choosing an LED grow light.
 If the spectrum is lacking, plant growth and flower size/quality will be too.